Tensorial charge assignments in unitary groups: Conclusions

 \section{Conclusions}

+In this work, we have presented a tensor-index formulation of charge operators acting on arbitrary representations of unitary gauge groups.
+The construction is rooted in the standard action of Cartan generators on tensor products and provides a compact bookkeeping framework for charge assignments in model building.
+While the underlying representation-theoretic principles are well known, the explicit operator form derived here offers a convenient and systematic implementation.

-Here, we have presented a general method for assigning generalized charges in gauge models, extending the Gell-Mann--Nishijima formula.
-This method is applicable to multiple representations and works across different gauge symmetries, with or without spontaneous symmetry breaking, regardless of the multiplet nature.
-This approach opens the door to exploring new particles and theoretical models that may not be accessible through traditional methods, particularly for assigning charges in dark-matter multiplets, where interactions with known particles are limited or nonexistent.
-Also, the method facilitates the construction of theoretical models that include unconventional charges.
+This approach opens the door to exploring new particles and theoretical models that may not be accessible through traditional methods, particularly for assigning charges to multiplets where interactions with known particles are limited or nonexistent, or to particles with unconventional charges.

 Although charge quantization is not a direct consequence of the method, it can be achieved through an appropriate choice of parameters $\alpha_j$ and hypercharges \cite{PhysRevD.58.035008}.
 This highlights the flexibility of the approach to adapt to different physical scenarios, such as the study of gauge-coupling unification and neutrino mass generation.